 Footnote: Elohim is Hebrew, the corresponding Arab word is Allah, which is also plural.

 Notice God omitted saying it was good – for the second day only!
 Why?

 It takes time, and a full cycle to build a stable eco-system.

 Clouds are God’s way of stabilizing temperatures.
 If there were no clouds, temperatures in the tropics would be as high as 140 degrees F. There are many different cloud types:

 Of these cloud types the cumulus clouds and the cumulonimbus (Thunder storms) are the most important in stabilizing the temperatures.
-They appear during day and afternoon if temperatures are high enough, and they cool significantly, mostly by reflecting incoming sunlight back into space.
+They appear during day and afternoon if temperatures are rising enough, there is enough humidity and some form of aerosol or cosmic radiation to form a condensation point.
+These clouds cool significantly, mostly by reflecting incoming sunlight back into space.

 A man has an X and a Y chromosome, a woman has two X chromosomes.
 There are a few other combinations with an extra chromosome, rare, but they do exist.
 Total combinations, XX, XY, XXY, XYY.